luizpvas/explicit/README.md

 </details>

 To test your controller, call `fetch(request, **options)` and write assertions against the response.
-If the response is invalid according to the spec the test fails with `Explicit::Request::InvalidResponseError`.
+If the response is invalid the test fails with `Explicit::Request::InvalidResponseError`.

 The response object has a `status`, an integer value for the http status, and `data`, a hash with the response data.
 It also provides `dig` for a